 Clean The Tools After Every Use

 Gardening is all about working with soil, and soil holds moisture and encourages rust.
 So cleaning the tools after every use can really expand their lives.
 It can also stop the transfer of soil from one place to another while reducing the risk of soil-borne diseases.
 Cleaning the tools may be the last thing that you want to do after use, but it’s essential for keeping the tools in top condition.
+A great tool to purchase for cleaning your gardening tools is an air compressor.
 Below are some points which show how you can keep your gardening tools clean.

 - Hand Tools: Cleaning the hand tools is the easiest thing; just wipe them with a rag after every use.
 If the tools get dirty, don’t be afraid to give them a good wash with soap and water.
 But make sure that you dry the tools well afterwards.
 For wooden handles cleaning, use a rag dampened with a little linseed oil.

 - Garden Tools: These tools can also be cleaned the same way as hand tools.
 Just wash the tools after every use, then dry and oil them up if necessary.
 Some people prefer to keep a bucket of sand mixed with a bit of oil for a quick cleaning.
 You can also opt for this option, just stab the tools into the bucket a few times to clean and oil them at the same time.
 You can also use motor oil in the sand, but keep in mind that even a little bit of motor oil left on the tools can harm the garden soil.
 So it is recommend to stick with linseed oil to keep your gardening tools clean.